 Have you ever given a second thought to your pencil before?
-For one of the most common writing and drawing items we often use, pencils surely play an important role in our life.
+For one of the most common writing and drawing items we often use, pencils undoubtedly play an essential role in our life.

-Perhaps after reading this piece, you would think again before carelessly losing your pencils again.
+Perhaps after reading this piece, you would think again before carelessly losing your pencils still.
 Although pencils are quite common, there is just one that seems to be quite popular.

 I’m talking about the Number 2 pencil.
 For most people, that number refers to all pencils.
-No one would blame them, though because they are the most commonly used pencil.
+No one would blame them, though, because they are the most commonly used pencil.

-What is Number 2 pencil?
+What is a Number 2 pencil?

-Have you ever observed that the pencils you see at your local store when you go to buy a pencil has inscriptions like numbers like 2, 3, and 4, and alphabets like HB, H, B, and the rest?
+Have you ever observed that the pencils you see at your local store when you go to buy a pencil have inscriptions like numbers like 2, 3, and 4, and alphabets like HB, H, B, and the rest?

 Does it sound a little confusing?
 Let me clarify what I mean.

 What it means is that it is neither too light nor too dark.
 It is not so soft that the write-up will erase easily, and it’s also not too hard that you will have a hard time erasing what you wrote with it.

 They use numbers in scoring their pencils while other international pencil manufacturers (or European countries in this case) use letters or what is known as the HB scaling in scoring theirs.

 Meanwhile, pencils lower than Number 2 are made with harder graphite and leave lighter markings when used.
 Designers and architects often use such for their sketching.

 What determines how light or dark a pencil draws?

 Most pencils are made with two major components – clay and graphite – and then some binders such as polymer or wax.

-If the ratio of clay is higher than the graphite, the end result will be a lighter and harder pencil.
+If the ratio of clay is higher than the graphite, the result will be a lighter and harder pencil.
 And if the graphite is more, then the pencil will be softer and darker.

 Like we have already mentioned earlier in this article, pencils are either ranked 1-4 for the American system or H-B for the European system depending on how soft or hard the pencil is.

 Various kinds of pencils and their codes

-Although we have been mentioning Number 2 pencil in this article, you should know that there are other pencils with different codes.
+Although we have been mentioning the Number 2 pencil in this article, you should know that there are other pencils with different codes.

 All these numbers may seem daunting and confusing, but basically, here’s all you need to know about the numbers and figures – H’s indicate how hard a pencil is, while B’s indicate how soft they are.

 What is the purpose of the various pencil numbers?

 You may wonder why there are so many pencils when all you probably need is just a moderate pencil.

 If you are just interested in something to use in sketching or outlining your drawing, pencils with higher lead will give you rougher drawings.

 But this is dependent on the number of H written on the body of the pencil.
 Harder lead pencils can also be used for shading soft spots.
 B pencils do the opposite.

 The purpose of each pencil code depends on what you want to use it for.
 A pencil with the inscription “HB” means that the pencil is hard and also black.

-Therefore, for HB pencils, 2B, 3B, 4B or 2H shows how hard the pencil is.
+Therefore, for HB pencils, 2B, 3B, 4B, or 2H shows how hard the pencil is.
 That means that a 4B pencil will be softer than a 2B, while a 3H pencil will be harder than a pencil with just one H.